 You can customize your course by adding pages.
 Each page that you add appears in the navigation bar for your course.
 When you add a page, you also add its content using an HTML editor.

-The following example shows the navigation bar for a course that has added custom pages named Syllabus and Extra Reading.
+The following example shows the navigation bar for a course that has added a custom page named Syllabus.